tenacityteam/tenacity/libraries/lib-theme/Theme Package Specification.md

 If any error occurs in a base theme, applications MUST stop loading the entire theme package and raise an error.

-# 6. Resource Loading Order
+# 6. Resource Loading Order for Pre-Defined Resource Types

-Applications MUST load resource types in the following order:

-1. Color Resources
-2. Image Resources
-3. Any custom resources

-## 6.1 Custom Resource Types

-Applications with multiple custom resource types MAY specify any loading order.
+If an application uses any of the pre-defined resource types (see Section 3.2), Applications MUST load color resources before image resources.
+For all other resource types, applications MAY load those resources in any way they want.

 # 7. Miscellaneous Clarifications